UCHMS19-20/github-intro-JasonQiu21/README.md

 Git is a *version control system* created by Linus Torvalds.
 It is useful for programming because it makes collaborating, rolling back versions, etc easy

-It is also an easy command to make puns with:
+It is also the easiest word to make puns with:

     git gud --now

 ##Commands

     git push
     git commit
     git add